Skip to content

 • leadership wants AI-first execution without multiplying tool debt and operating confusion

-If you want a concrete view of how AI experimentation can damage forecast quality when governance lags, read AI Pilots Are Breaking Forecast Fidelity Because Procurement Can't Keep Up next.
+If you want a concrete example of what happens when procurement and governance lag behind pilots, read AI Pilots Are Breaking Forecast Fidelity Because Procurement Can't Keep Up next.

 Next step